Matthew Lukin Smawfield

 What evidence supports TEP?

-How does TEP explain dark matter observations?
+How does TEP reinterpret dark matter observations?

-How does TEP resolve the Hubble tension?
+How does TEP address the Hubble tension?

 Is TEP compatible with gravitational wave observations?